RezwanM/is_it_even_halal/README.md

     Result:
     MIGHT NOT BE HALAL
     Reason:
-    - gelatin: If this protein comes from an animal which is not halal or which was not slaughtered in a halal way, then it is considered haram.
+    - GELATIN: If this protein comes from an animal which is not halal or which was not slaughtered in a halal way, then it is considered haram.